We're here to help! Need to find articles or other resources for your paper or end of term project? Request a consultation with a USF librarian.

-2010 Census data is now available via the new American Factfinder website (see below).
+2010 Census data is now available via a new interface, called Explore Census Data (see link below).

 Statistics collected by the Census help gather information to build and increase resources for your community.
 Data collected from the Census provides quick as well as detailed facts about the population of the U.S.

 Questions change from Census to Census (sometimes dramatically) which means that the statistics available change from decade to decade.
 The easiest way to find out what information is available for a specific Census is to look at the Census questionnaires.
 If the question wasn’t asked, the information isn’t available.
 It’s that simple.
 For copies of the original Census Questionnaires since 1790, see the Census publication Measuring America: The Decennial Censuses from 1790 to 2000

 Because June 1 was a Sunday, the 1890 enumeration began on June 2.
 The census employed 175 supervisors, with one or more appointed to each state or territory, except Alaska and the Indian Territory.
 Subdivisions assigned to a single enumerator were not to exceed 4,000 inhabitants.
 In cities designated by 1880 census results to have populations under 10,000, the enumeration was to be completed within two weeks.
 Enumerators were required to collect all information required by the act by a personal visit to each dwelling and family.

 The 1890 questionnaire retained almost all of the inquiries from the 1880 census, and a few new questions were added.
 The 1890 census included a greater number of subjects than any previous census and more than would be included in those immediately following.
 New entries included questions about ownership and indebtedness of farms and homes; the names, as well as units served in, length of service and residences of surviving Union soldiers and sailors and the names of the widows of those who had died.
 Another new question dealt with race, including "Japanese" as a category for the first time, along with "Chinese," "Negro," "mulatto," "quadroon," "octoroon," and "white."